thisisashwinraj/BigUCE/README.md

 # Usage and Privacy Policy
 Try saying  `Talk to Big UCE` or `Speak to Big UCE` to Google Assistant to invoke the action.
 The action is included in the category of Education & Reference and is available for users in all 215 countries.
 The action is set to match the user's language settings.
 As per the privacy policy, the user data is totally secure and no maintainer has any access over the messages the user may send to the action or the responses that it sends back.
 The action also does not require any account linking or login information.

-Usage data such as information regarding how many users are using the app, which geographical regions they are located in, and basic data including users’ language, device type, and length and frequency of use can be accessed and used to make the action better and add features.
-When you use the Big UCE, you are also using the Google Assistant, and the Google Privacy Policy describes how Google collects and uses data about your use of the app.
-You may wish to consult Google’s documentation regarding what information is shared with your Google Assistant and how to delete your Google Assistant activity.

 ### Supported Actions
 - Faculty Details
 - Holiday Schedule